hbcarlos/enhancement-proposals/jupyter-parameterized-kernel-spec/jupyter-parameterized-kernel-specs.md

 Upon starting a new kernel instance, a front-end form generated from the JSON schema is prompted to the user to fill the parameter values.
 Many tools are available to generate such forms, such as react-jsonschema-form.

-Some of the chosen parameter values can be saved in e.g. the notebook metadata so that they don't have to be specified every time one opens the notebook.
+These kernel parameters will be not saved into the notebook due to security reason.
+The app will have "allow_insecure_kernelspec_params" witch will detect whether we have to accept all kernel spec files as safe or not

 ## Detailed Explanation